 Before you can truly appreciate CBD, you have to understand what it is, and how it gets to the form you use it (capsules, edibles, creams, tinctures, etc.).
 Let’s start with the basics.

 The hemp plant contains hundreds of unique compounds, including ones that have been closely studied over the course of several decades for their therapeutic properties.
 CBD has been used all the way back in the ‘60s, as an alternative to marijuana.
 Over 80 different types of cannabinoids have been discovered and are in use today.
-You may have heard the term cannabinoids before: these are the elements that are used in sleep aids, pain and inflammation reducers, anxiety relievers, and even revolutionary treatments like cancer and Parkinson’s disease.
 These cannabis compounds are the elements used in supplements that make CBD products easy to use and enjoy.
 CBD is readily accessible across the US, legal for everyday use, and you don’t need a prescription to acquire them.
 However, you should exercise caution when traveling with certain types of CBD (like hemp flowers), as they resemble marijuana and can cause issues if you are ever stopped by the authorities in your area.

 CBD can be made organically (extracted from the hemp plant) or synthetically.
 Most companies opt for the organic approach (as it is more widely receptive), but both forms contains excellent health benefits.
 You can read which CBD type is in your particular product by simply checking the label.
 There are even forums and blogs dedicated to different types of CBD products and which ones work best.